wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 Total time: 0 seconds
 ```

-Creating an AntBuilder object in Groovy implicitly takes care of the boilerplate <project> and <target> code, much like a Groovy script takes care of the boilerplate public class and public static void main(String[ ] args), as discussed in Section 5.3, Accepting Command-Line Arguments, on page 88.
+Creating an AntBuilder object in Groovy implicitly takes care of the boilerplate <project> and <target> code, much like a Groovy script takes care of the boilerplate public class and public static void main(String[ ] args), as discussed in Section 5.3, Accepting Command-Line Arguments, on page 88.
 After that,  ant.copy(file:"src.txt", tofile:"dest.txt") mirrors the Ant XML, albeit in MarkupBuilder dialect.

 It initially might seem strange to use Ant for things other than building Java projects.
 But if you think about it for just a moment, <javac> is only one of the many tasks that Ant supports natively.
 If Ant provides convenient tasks for copying, moving, renaming, and deleting files—all implemented in Java, therefore ensuring cross-platform compliance, I might add—why not take advantage of it?
 If you already are familiar with the common Ant tasks, this is a way you can reuse your existing knowledge rather than learning Yet Another API.